mickeybeurskens/forgefire-website/_posts/fruit_recognition.md

-Apparently it's quite difficult to distinguish cherry blossom and cherries.
+Apparently it's quite difficult to distinguish cherry blossom from oranges.
 Since classifying blossom is not exactly the point of this model we might continue to remove the offending images from the dataset.
 For now though I would call this model a succes!
 Now we only need to make it easier for users to interact with our model.
 Luckily _fastai_ provides!
 Let's upload a new cherry picture and see if our model classifies correctly.

 ```python